 Number 1 –

 Perhaps most critical is the aforementioned ability to be in two places at once.
-I'll give you an example:
+We’ll give you an example:

-It's ceremony time and the bride is starting to walk down the aisle.
-I'm in my usual setup facing down the line from her, while my second camera is facing the groom (filming his reaction as she walks down).
-This provides good coverage, but imagine now if I had the luxury of having a second videographer with me.
-While I'm up front getting direct shots of the bride and groom, the second videographer could be getting reaction shots of everyone standing from their seats, or even following the bride down the aisle at the opposite end for another angle of her approach!
+It’s ceremony time and the bride is starting to walk down the aisle.
+One videographer is setup facing down the line from her, while a second camera is facing the groom (filming his reaction as she walks down).
+This provides good coverage, but imagine now if we had the luxury of having a second videographer.
+While we’re up front getting direct shots of the bride and groom, the second videographer could be getting reaction shots of everyone standing from their seats, or even following the bride down the aisle at the opposite end for another angle of her approach!
 More cameras means more coverage, which results in the freedom to capture those extra refining details for a better finished production.

 This isn’t to say that having two videographers at your wedding is necessarily vital, but you will definitely see an increase of production value with more hands on deck!

 Number 2 –

 Reason two is simple.
 It can be tempting for any videographer to play it a little safe when by his or herself, cautious of missing any important moments that may occur.
 Yet with a second shooter, it’s possible to be a little more open and playful in how you direct a shot; you can experiment with things and take more risks, which leads to exciting and dynamic shots.
 When employing two videographers, you can expect one of us to have a wide-angled lens on one of our cameras for panoramic takes, while the other uses a tighter lens to capture the subtler facial expressions and gestures.
 You’ll get the best of both worlds – you can have beautiful, sweeping and cinematic shots and smaller intimate moments.
 While one person can certainly juggle these responsibilities on their own, an extra set of hands and eyes dedicated to one half of the job ensures that nothing slips past.